rationalpointofview/rpov/_posts/2016-01-07-lattice-of-mental-model.md

 It give you the ultimate power.
 Knowing and predicting the future.

-It also give you a framework of assimilating framented informations.
+It also give you a framework of assimilating fragmented informations, which is a must in this digital age.

 # What are Lattice Work of mental models ?